DragonMinded/homeassistant-streamdeck/README.md

 python3 driver.py --config config.yaml
 ```

 Don't forget to edit your config file to customize it for your own setup!
+If you run into trouble connecting to a StreamDeck (such as getting a DLL error on Windows or a permission error on Linux), please see the streamdeck library setup instructions at https://python-elgato-streamdeck.readthedocs.io/en/stable/pages/backend_libusb_hidapi.html

 ## Config File Documentation